EEC-Developers/eec_docs/THREADSUPP.md

 These functions cater for the 3 most important things when it comes to thread creation: synchronisation, error handling, argument/environment passing.
 They also provide a neat interface that should be quite portable atleast across Amiga-like OSes.
-They don not involve themselves in any way with what is done after the synchronised creation is done.
+They do not involve themselves in any way with what is done after the synchronised creation is done.
 This is all up to the programmer.

 ---
 `process, r := newProcess(proc,pri,name,arg,stack=NIL,tags=NIL)`